 Turning around, Rose gasped and took an involuntary step back.
 Dominating the space behind her, maybe five miles away was a massive pyramid with smooth gleaming sides.
 It was perfect, looking just like paintings and drawings of the ancient structures when they were new.

-"Five thousand years," Rose said to herself softly.
+"Five thousand years," Rose murmured to herself softly.
 "It worked."

 Rose raised a shaky hand to her face and felt the smooth skin, as silly as it was.
 Had the time tunnel actually aged her five thousand years she'd be dust.
 She pulled her eyes away from it and looked around the rest of the way.
 Another pyramid, only partially built with large earth ramps wrapping around it stood a few miles away.
 Rose's eyes traced the area, searching for Apep.
 A figure rose over a dune in dark clothing, but too far away for Rose to see closely.
 It was moving towards the pyramid under construction when it turned slightly giving Rose a view of the silhouette.
 A serpent hood stood out darkly against the golden sand and Rose started to run towards it.

 The closer she got the harder it was to focus on Apep.
 The pyramid was surrounded by hustle and bustle and even from a distance she could see huge stones being loaded onto sleds and pulled by large teams of men up the ramps that twisted around the pyramid.
 Rose was snapped out of her observations by screaming at the building site.
 She took a quick breath and forced herself to run faster towards the pyramid.
 A sudden scream and rising cloud of dust and sand told her just a few minutes that Apep had started to do whatever he had planned.
 She didn't wait for anything else and as soon as she reached the bottom of the ramp Rose began to race up towards the top of the pyramid.